 ‘Contracted Capacity’ has the same meaning as it has for the purposes of Rule 105 of the National Gas Rules.

-‘Contingent Payment Factor’ or ‘CPF’ or means the value of CESS reward scaling, if any, that arises from the outcome of AGN’s performance on the Asset Performance Index.
+‘Contingent Payment Factor’ or ‘CPF’ or means the value of CESS reward scaling, if any, that arises from the outcome of Multinet’s performance on the Asset Performance Index.

-‘CPI’ means the Consumer Price Index (All Groups Weighted Average for the Eight Capital Cities) as published by the Australian Bureau of Statistics or its successor or, if that Consumer Price Index is not published for any reason, whatever alternative index AGN determines (with the Regulator’s approval) from time to time is reasonably equivalent to that Consumer Price Index.
+‘CPI’ means the Consumer Price Index (All Groups Weighted Average for the Eight Capital Cities) as published by the Australian Bureau of Statistics or its successor or, if that Consumer Price Index is not published for any reason, whatever alternative index Multinet determines (with the Regulator’s approval) from time to time is reasonably equivalent to that Consumer Price Index.

 ‘Cubic Metre’, in relation to Gas, means the amount of that Gas which, at Standard Conditions, would occupy a volume of one cubic metre.

-‘Customer Connection Contract’ means a “customer connection contract” (as defined in the National Energy Retail Law) between AGN and a Shared Customer in respect of premises at which there is a Network User DP.
-A reference to a customer connection contract includes a reference to a customer connection contract taken to be entered into by AGN and a Shared Customer by operation of law.
+‘Customer Connection Contract’ means a “customer connection contract” (as defined in the National Energy Retail Law) between Multinet and a Shared Customer in respect of premises at which there is a Network User DP.
+A reference to a customer connection contract includes a reference to a customer connection contract taken to be entered into by Multinet and a Shared Customer by operation of law.

 ‘Customer Connection Services’ means “customer connection services” (as defined in the National Energy Retail Law) for premises of a Shared Customer which are the subject of a Customer Connection Contract.